dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 ## Job memory

-In dbt Cloud, the amount of memory available for running jobs is set at the account-level, not for each job separately.
-Whenever a job runs, and it reaches the memory limit set on the account, the run is terminated with a "memory limit error" message.
+In dbt Cloud, the setting to provision memory available to a job is defined at the account-level and applies to each job running in the account; the memory limit cannot be customized per job.
+If a running job reaches its memory limit, the run is terminated with a "memory limit error" message.

 Jobs consume a lot of memory in the following situations:
 - A high thread count was specified